 CCIL has a sound structure of corporate governance.
 CCIL has put in place a policy on Director's appointment, remuneration including the criteria for determining qualifications, independence, evaluation of Directors performance etc. in terms of the requirements under the Companies Act, 2013.
-The Board of Directors as on March 31, 2022 comprises of thirteen (13) Directors, consisting of nominees of Shareholders, Independent Directors and the Managing Director.
+The Board of Directors comprises of Independent Directors, Nominee Directors and the Managing Director.
+All Independent Directors and Nominee Directors are non-executive directors.
+The Board of Directors as on March 31, 2023 comprises of thirteen (13) Directors, consisting of nominees of Shareholders, Independent Directors and the Managing Director.
+The Chairman of the Board is an Independent Director.